farhadsh1992/Deep-learning-tutrial/README.md

 # Keras

-All lessons in this folder are in Keras. (tensorflow-1.keras)
+All lessons in this folder are in Keras. (tensorflow-2.keras).

+Plus Theory helps you learn mathamtics of deep learning.

-Not-complite, You should open in your computer for seeing complitly
+Not-complite, You should open in your jupyter for seeing complitly the lessions.

 ## Contents: